Buy This Cook That

 Ingredients Needed to Make Boozy Chocolate Covered Cherries:

-• Maraschino cherries with the stem
+• Maraschino cherries with the stem - this became my favorite brand in 2024 (free from artificial coloring!)

 TIP: Drain the cherries, but reserve that cherry juice.
 Put it in a jar with a lid and keep it in the fridge.
 Great for making homemade cherry milkshakes.
 I've used it to flavor frosting, too.
 You can also use a splash in holiday cocktails.